 Bev joined the Lighthouse Surgery in 2016 after completing her degree with University of Wollongong.
 She was prompted to study after several years at a local nursing home.
 Her interests outside of work are breeding fish and playing with her granddaughters.

-Melanie Lawson is a Podiatrist working from the Lighthouse Surgery once a month.
+Melanie Lawson completed a Bachelor of Podiatry from Charles Sturt University in 2014.
 Her services include General Podiatry, Diabetic Foot Assessment, Orthotic Therapy, Gait Assessment, Nail Surgery and Biomechanical Assessment.
+Mel is dedicated to providing best evidence-based practice for all patients by developing individual treatment plans in order to provide the best possible care.
 Please phone reception to make an appointment to see Melanie.

 Audio Clinic has made a difference to the lives of Australians with hearing difficulties by providing the highest standard of service.
 Audio Clinic specialises in personalised hearing care to identify and ensure all patients get the right solution for their particular needs.
 Please phone reception to make an appointment to see The Audio Clinic